AllenInstitute/dipde/doc_template/dipde.examples.rst

     verbose = True

-Here dt defines the time step of the simulation (in seconds), dv defines the granularity of the voltage domain of the Internal populations (in volts), and tf defines the total duration of the simulation (in seconds). the update method allows the user to change the time-stepping method for the forward evolution of the time domain of each Internal population.
+Here dt defines the time step of the simulation (in seconds), dv defines the granularity of the voltage domain of the Internal populations (in volts), and tf defines the total duration of the simulation (in seconds).
+The update method allows the user to change the time-stepping method for the forward evolution of the time domain of each Internal population.
-The approx_order and tol options fine-tune the time stepping, to provide a tradeoff between simulation time and numerical precision when the time evolution method is 'approx', as opposed to 'exact'.
+The approx_order and tol options fine-tune the time stepping, to provide a tradeoff between simulation time and numerical precision when the time evolution method is 'approx,' as opposed to 'exact.'
 Setting verbose to True causes the Simulation to print the current time after the evaluation of each time step.

 Singlepop